Facebook increases security for users

 We check our Facebook profile on multiple devices: Our smartphones, tablets and via different apps (Facebook group, messenger, Facebook app).
 Sometimes we don’t even realize it!
 ‘Log Out of Unused Apps’ will show you all the apps that you use to log in, but haven't used for a long period of time.
 From a security perspective that can create a vulnerable situation.
 If you don’t use the app, better log out!

 We have also a solution for that.
-If you don’t want to be bother with constant login into your social account, we recommend Avast Passwords available for all your mobile devices for FREE.
+If you don’t want to be bother with constant login into your social account, we recommend a passwords manager like Avast Passwords available for all your mobile devices for FREE.
 Check it out for Android and iOS.
 With one password you can safely log in into your all social apps, without remembering multiple passwords!

 Facebook will let you know when there is an attempt to log into your account via a new device or browser.
 You can set up both - Facebook notifications as well as email alerts.
 In this way you have better control over who, when, and where someone tries to login into your profile.
 You will receive a notification and if it is a hacking attempt, you can block it.
 We recommend to chose both options, in order to increase your chances to discover a hacker, before he cracks your account.